tjohann/ambient_tracking_with_raspi/README.md

 	LABEL=ROOTFS_RPI /mnt/raspi/raspi_rootfs  auto     noauto,user,rw     0       0
 	LABEL=HOME_RPI   /mnt/raspi/raspi_home    auto     noauto,user,rw     0       0

-If you create the images with my scripts, then the partitions will get an label, used to mount everthing.
+If you create the images with my scripts, then the partitions will get an label, used to mount everything.

 Images